 The order in which students record their partial products in the table is not important.
 Once students have mastered the use of a place value chart to record the partial products associated with any multiplication, teachers can introduce the standard multiplication algorithm.
 It is important to emphasize the connection between the steps in the algorithm and the steps in the place value table.
 Students will then understand that the standard algorithm for multiplication is just a quick way to reduce multiplication to a sum of partial products.

-By learning and practicing multiple ways to represent operations, students develop a better sense of multiplication and are more successful in determining the product.
+By learning and practicing multiple ways to represent operations, students develop a better conceptual understanding of multiplication and are more successful in determining the product.

-Source: Guide d'enseignement efficace des mathématiques de la maternelle à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la maternelle à la 6e année, Fascicule 5, p.
 63-64.